Herbert Hickman-Windsor, 2nd Viscount Windsor of Blackcastle1

 M, #23869, b.
 12 September 1847, d.
 9 October 1900

-Sir John Patrick Crichton-Stuart, 3rd Marquess of the County of Bute was born on 12 September 1847 at Mount Stuart, Bute, Scotland.1 He was the son of Sir John Crichton-Stuart, 2nd Marquess of the County of Bute and Lady Sophia Frederica Christina Rawdon-Hastings.1 He married Hon.
-Gwendolen Mary Anne Fitzalan-Howard, daughter of Edward George Fitzalan-Howard, 1st Baron Howard of Glossop and Augusta Talbot, on 16 April 1872.1 He died on 9 October 1900 at age 53 at Dumfries House, Cumnock, Ayrshire, Scotland, from paralysis.2 He was buried on 13 October 1900.2 His will (dated 13 July 1894) was probated on 10 May 1901.2
+John Patrick Crichton-Stuart, 3rd Marquess of the County of Bute was born on 12 September 1847 at Mount Stuart, Bute, ScotlandG.1 He was the son of John Crichton-Stuart, 2nd Marquess of the County of Bute and Lady Sophia Frederica Christina Rawdon-Hastings.1 He married Hon.
+Gwendolen Mary Anne Fitzalan-Howard, daughter of Edward George Fitzalan-Howard, 1st Baron Howard of Glossop and Augusta Talbot, on 16 April 1872.1 He died on 9 October 1900 at age 53 at Dumfries House, Cumnock, Ayrshire, ScotlandG, from paralysis.2 He was buried on 13 October 1900.2 His will was proven (by probate) on 10 May 1901.2

 Citations